isl-org/OpenBot/controller-js/README.md

 This is a [Node.js](https://nodejs.org/) based project acting as a controller for the [OpenBot](https://www.openbot.org/) vehicle.
 The software comprises two parts - a server and a client.
 The server is a Node.js application running on a computer on the same network as the Robot.
 The client part runs in the browser.

+The software is designed to be fast and lightweight.
+It can run on devices as small as [Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/)

 Here is a screenshot of the browser:

 ![Screenshot](images/Screenshot.png "image_tooltip")